 Examine the Collector log file to verify that the Collector is ingesting data from all Sources.

 Editing the configuration file

-You can edit the JSON configuration file at any time to edit source attributes or add new sources.
-When you delete sources from the file, the sources are deleted from the collector.
+You can edit the JSON configuration file at any time to edit Source attributes or add new Sources.
+When you delete Sources from the file they are deleted from the Collector.

 sources.json file, test the changes by deploying this configuration file to a Collector on a host that is NOT in production.
 After the file is validated, deploy the file to each host with Sources that need to be modified by overwriting the existing